aduh95/schwifty-markdown/README.md

 schwifty ./myFile.md --browser=chromium-browser -o ./dist/myOutput.pdf
 ```

-> If you want to render in parallel several files, you mmust specify a different
+> If you want to render in parallel several files, you must specify a different
 > port for each command (with the `--port` flag).

 #### Syntax highlighting